RIDICS/ITJakub/README.md

 Environment configuration
 * Checkout repository to C:\Pool\itjakub\
 * Checkout itjakub-secrets repository to C:\Pool\itjakub-secrets\
-* Checkout Authentication repository to disk and setup it according to it's Readme file (ITJakub.Web.Hub won't start without running Authentication service)
+* Checkout Authentication repository (from organization RIDICS) to the disk and setup it according to it's Readme file (ITJakub.Web.Hub won't start without running Authentication service)
+* Checkout YAFNET repository (from organization RIDICS) to the disk and setup it according to it's Readme file (Vokabular defaultly creates a new forum for each imported book)
 * Configure connection strings and passwords in itjakub-secrets folder
-* Create database schema (use numbered SQL create scripts in correct order, stored in Database folder):
-  * ~~ITJakubDB - database for ITJakub.ITJakubService~~ (will be removed)
+* Create database schema using Vokabular.Database.Migrator app - the only step is to run this application which automatically creates following databases:
-  * ITJakubWebDB - database for ITJakub.Web.Hub for storing texts
+  * VokabularWebDB - database for ITJakub.Web.Hub for storing texts
-  * VokabularDB - new database for Vokabular.MainService
+  * VokabularDB - database for Vokabular.MainService
+* Other databases which should be created automatically from Forum and Authentication setup are following:
-  * VokabularForumDB - database for Forum (create empty database, install Forum, run update script)
+  * VokabularForumDB - database for Forum
+  * VokabularAuthDB - database for Authentication service
+* Prepare Elasticsearch:
+  * Install Experimental highlighter plugin using following command: "./bin/elasticsearch-plugin install org.wikimedia.search.highlighter:experimental-highlighter-elasticsearch-plugin:5.5.2.2" in Elasticsearch installation directory.
+* Run script `InitFulltextDatabases.ps1` to check if fulltext databases are correctly installed and initialize them.
+The script will do following steps:
+  * Check if eXist-db is correctly installed and running
+  * Check if Elasticsearch is correctly installed and running
+  * Check if Elasticsearch has installed required plugin
+  * Upload required resources to eXist-db (xqueries)
+  * Create indices in Elasticsearch
+* Restore Yarn dependencies (for development) using `YarnInstall.ps1` script.
+* Run `SelectPortalTheme.{SELECTED_PORTAL}.ps1` to choose portal style otherwise build fails because of missing styles.
+Run this script any time you want to change a theme.

+Fulltext databases manual initialization (instead of running `InitFulltextDatabases.ps1` script)
 * Prepare eXist-db collection (it's possible either to use script `ExistDB-Recreate.cmd` or copy ExistDB folder content manually).
   * Automatic script use predefined default values or values specified as parameters in following order:
     1. eXist URL (default is xmldb:exist://localhost:8080/exist/xmlrpc)